JMFiore/Pynomic/README.md

 ## Requirements
 You need Python 3.9+ to run Pynomic

+## Basic install
+You can find Pynomic in PyPl.
+The standard installation

+            $ pip install Pynomic

 ## Developer Installation
 Clone this repo.
 Move to the file and execute